-With the launch of the \textit{Neil Gehrels Swift Observatory} \citep{swift} in 2005, a large amount of data of CCSN light curves at peak emission was collected, thanks to its rapid slewing capabilities, space-based nature, and frequency coverage in X-ray and O/UV.
-Since then, the number of observed SBO events has dramatically increased, opening a new window for early SN observations, i.e., right after the massive progenitors explosion (e.g., \citealt{2009ApJ...702..226M,2010AAS...21534203R,2018MNRAS.475.3959H,pritchard2014}).
-These observations have been often associated to further detections made in the UV, visible, and near-infrared regions of the electromagnetic spectrum, e.g., by the Hubble Space Telescope (HST) \citep{HST_CCSNe} in the optical domain, and the Galaxy Evolution Explorer (GALEX) satellite in UV wavelengths \citep{Ganot2016,ganot2}.
-Joint studies have allowed the astronomical community to improve the characterization of CCSNe light curves, including the signatures of SBOs.
-In this regards, GALEX was a pioneering project: after the very first observations of SBOs from Type II SNe in 2008 (\textit{SNLS-04D2dc} and \textit{SNLS-06D1jd}, \cite{firstCCSNe_UV}) through the combination of its UV data with optical observations from other instruments, it further allowed the astronomical community to increase the sample of CCSNe detected in both O and UV wavelength band, and thus possibly coming from SBO events (see e.g., in \cite{ganot2}).
+With the launch of the \textit{Neil Gehrels Swift} Observatory \citep{swift} in 2005, a large amount of data of CCSN light curves at peak emission was collected through its rapid slewing capabilities, space-based nature, and frequency coverage in X-ray and O/UV.
+Since then, the number of observed SBO events has dramatically increased, opening a new window for early SN observations, that is, immediately after the explosion of the massive progenitor (e.g. \citealt{2009ApJ...702..226M,2010AAS...21534203R,2018MNRAS.475.3959H,pritchard2014}).
+These observations were often associated with further detections made in the UV, visible, and near-infrared regions of the electromagnetic spectrum for example by the \textit{Hubble} Space Telescope (HST) \citep{HST_CCSNe} in the optical domain and by the Galaxy Evolution Explorer (GALEX) satellite in UV wavelengths \citep{Ganot2016,ganot2}.
+Joint studies have allowed the astronomical community to improve the characterisation of CCSNe light curves, including the signatures of SBOs.
+In this regard, GALEX was a pioneering project.
+After the very first observations of SBOs from SNe II in 2008 (\textit{SNLS-04D2dc} and \textit{SNLS-06D1jd}, \cite{firstCCSNe_UV}) through the combination of its UV data with optical observations from other instruments, it further allowed the astronomical community to increase the sample of CCSNe detected in both optical and UV wavelength band, which might stem from SBO events (see e.g. \cite{ganot2}).